 - Need accommodations?
 The Inn at Virginia Tech is located on campus, but there are plenty of other options in Blacksburg and the New River Valley.

 - Experience Hokie student life when you visit by attending a Hokie athletic event, a performance at the Moss Arts Center, or more.

 If you’re coming to Southwest Virginia, carve out some time in your schedule to experience life beyond campus.
 Downtown Blacksburg is a great place for coffee, lunch, or shopping.
 The Blue Ridge Mountains are known for great hiking and scenic views, so bring your hiking boots or bicycle, or a plan for a leisurely drive.
 Check out the sites below for more options:

 Visiting during your high school spring break

 If you’re planning to visit colleges during your high school spring break, you’re not alone!
-Many future Hokies come to campus in late March and early April, so we have some special info sessions planned on these days.
+Many future Hokies come to campus in April, so we have some special info sessions planned on these days.

 Most importantly, make sure you sign up in advance to reserve your seat.
-Also, please note that CNRE info sessions will take place from 1 to 2 p.m. from March 26-30 (instead of the usual time of 11:15 a.m.).
+Keep checking back for more information about registration.
+Also, please note that CNRE info sessions will take place from 1 to 2 p.m. during the weeks of April 15-19 and April 22-26 (instead of the usual time of 11:15 a.m.).

-If you can’t make it to our interest session, there will also be an info fair for all majors from 8:15 a.m. to 12:15 p.m. in the Squires Student Center.
+If you can’t make it to our interest session, there will also be an info fair for all majors each weekday from 8:15 a.m. to 12:15 p.m. during these two weeks in April.
+The event will take place at the Inn at Virginia Tech.
 Just stop by; no registration is needed.